Dh16.5 per class: Meet UAE coach who is making learning football affordable for kids

 The Emirati has devoted over 11 years as a coach, talent scout, and administrator at various local clubs.
 When he was initially approached by parents to teach their children, he offered sessions in private centres and public spaces, before finally establishing his academy.

-Hattrick Academy has expanded to five locations—Nad Al Shiba, Oud Muteena, Al Warqa'a 3, Al Barsha 3, and Al Barsha South—catering to children aged six to 14.
+Hattrick Academy has expanded to five locations — Nad Al Shiba, Oud Muteena, Al Warqa'a 3, Al Barsha 3, and Al Barsha South — catering to children aged 6 to 14.
 The academy aims to make football training accessible, especially for families struggling with transportation to distant venues.

 Offered to UAE nationals at a nominal fee of Dh265, the package at Hattrick Academy covers 16 sessions a month and also includes training uniform.